josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 ### Dynamic pages

-Because we might want to have have one template file to handle any number of potential routes or pages--for example, category listings, or in our case, one file to render all blog posts--SvelteKit offers us _dynamic pages_.
+Because we might want to have have one template file to handle any number of potential routes or pages--for example, category listings, or in our case, one file to render all blog posts--SvelteKit offers _dynamic pages_.

 **A dynamic page handles _any_ unmatched route in the given directory.** Think of it as a wildcard page.